codingsince1985/UVa/README.md

 ```
 License
 ==
-The UVa solutions in Go are under the terms of the MIT license.
+The UVa solutions in Golang are under the terms of the MIT license.
 See LICENSE for details.